No-no77/otakucansavetheworld/_articles/nogizaka46-chronology.md

 ### 2005 (Heisei 17)
 - **02/17** - Nagi Inoue, a fifth-generation member, was born in Kanagawa.
 Blood type: B
-- **07/29** - Ioki Mao, a fifth-generation member, was born in Hyogo.
+- **07/29** - Mao Ioki, a fifth-generation member, was born in Hyogo.
 Blood type: O
-- **08/20** - Okuda Iroha, a fifth-generation member, was born in Chiba.
+- **08/20** - Iroha Okuda, a fifth-generation member, was born in Chiba.
 Blood type: A
-- **10/31** - Sugawara Satsuki, a fifth-generation member, was born in Chiba.
+- **10/31** - Satsuki Sugawara, a fifth-generation member, was born in Chiba.
 Blood type: A

 ### 2006 (Heisei 18)
-- **09/18** - Tomisato Nao, a fifth-generation member, was born in Chiba.
+- **09/18** - Nao Tomisato, a fifth-generation member, was born in Chiba.
 Blood type: O

 ### 2007 (Heisei 19)
-- **06/27** - Ogawa Aya, a fifth-generation member, was born in Chiba.
+- **06/27** - Aya Ogawa, a fifth-generation member, was born in Chiba.
 She became the youngest member of the group after joining the fifth generation.
 Blood type: B

 ### 2011 (Heisei 23)
 - **June 2011** - Nogizaka46 debuts.